archennlin/Hello-world/README.md

 keep testing.
 see ya~

 Now I'm in the class now.
 It seems I did those work before class.

+test holy shit, edit in this place is crazy